 For instance, this study from 2007 found that Invisalign treatment was effective at many kinds of tooth movement, although it noted that some movements have a higher percentage of success than others.

 However, there have been many advancements in the Invisalign system since the time of this study.
 And if we look at another study from 2017 we can see that Invisalign is superior to other brands of aligners in several key ways.

-If you are curious to know if you might be eligible for Invisalign you can take their free Smile Assessment now.
+If you are curious to know whether you might be eligible for Invisalign, you can take their free Smile Assessment now.
 Or find out where your nearest Invisalign provider is providing a free initial consultation.